Frequently Asked Questions (FAQs)

 11. What is the difference between the Green Associate and the AP+?

 The difference between the GA and AP BD+C, it is simply that the AP is more detailed and requires a lot more study time.
-The AP focusses on the points per credit, credit language and each strategy to get them.
+The AP focuses on the points per credit, credit language and each strategy to get them.
 However, as you probably know the GA has to be passed before or combined in one sitting with the AP BD+C. I personally did them combined because I wanted to knock them both out at one time, but it is totally up to you!

 12. How long does the average person take to prepare for the exam?